Answer · Behavioral risk

 Short answer

 Self-discipline alone rarely defeats a tilt sequence in the moment, because the cognitive shift after a loss reduces the same prefrontal capacity that self-discipline depends on.
 What consistently works is a commitment device — a constraint you set when you are calm that the in-session you cannot easily override.
-On NinjaTrader 8, Meridian Guard converts behavioral thresholds into pre-committed enforcement actions: a typed acknowledgment, a mandatory countdown, an entry block, or a broker disconnect.
+Meridian Guard converts behavioral thresholds into pre-committed enforcement actions — natively in NinjaTrader 8 today, with standalone Tradovate and Ironbeam apps in early access: a typed acknowledgment (with an optional countdown), an entry block, or a broker disconnect that stops new orders (it does not close your open positions unless you opt in).

 Why willpower alone underperforms here